Long, Long Time (The Last of Us): Conception and writing

 Mazin approached series co-creator Neil Druckmann, who wrote and co-directed the video game, with the idea of expanding Bill and Frank's story from the games; he felt Bill's inclusion in the game was built around gameplay whereas the television series would allow a deeper look at the character.
 Druckmann approved as he felt it improved the overall series narrative; he considered a positive relationship a smart inclusion as the series already featured several examples of dark outcomes.
 He found the game's version of events—wherein Bill saves Joel's life in the present and Frank is already dead—would have been too boring as a television episode without player agency, and likewise the show's story lacked the action sequences required for gameplay.
 Mazin enjoyed the ability to demonstrate the passage of time and the events within the first 20 years of the outbreak, which was not featured in the games.
 He considered the episode an opportunity to show that happiness and peace was still achievable; he wanted the episode to explore the dichotomy of loving someone—a recurring theme in the series—and how love manifests in the post-apocalypse.

 The episode intentionally avoids specifying Frank's degenerative illness; Mazin said it was either multiple sclerosis or early ALS.
 One of Bill's lines—"This isn't the tragic suicide at the end of the play"—was inspired by Mart Crowley's play The Boys in the Band (1968); Mazin wanted to avoid the trope of equating homosexuality with tragedy.
 The final shot of the open window was a reference to the game's title screen.
 Mazin and Druckmann had envisioned each episode's HBO Max page opening on a unique window shot before the episode started, akin to a title screen, and the final shot was framed to match this; while the idea was later scrapped, the shot remained in the episode.
 Mazin felt it implied promise and loss, while signifying Bill and Frank were at peace with each other.
 Hoar felt the shot allowed one final moment with Bill and Frank.
-Bartlett considered it romantic and Offerman found it emotional; Mazin considered it a happy ending.
+Murray Bartlett (who portrays Frank) considered it romantic and Nick Offerman (Bill) found it emotional; Mazin considered it a happy ending.
 Druckmann considered Bill's suicide note a reminder of Joel's failure at protecting his daughter Sarah and partner Tess in the two preceding episodes.